top of page

 Finding the right therapist for you can be a daunting task.
 To help you with that search, I offer a free 15-minute telephone consultation to help us decide whether working together is right for you.

-If you would like to start counselling with me, we will then schedule your first appointment.
+At the end of this call, if you would like to start therapy with me, we will schedule your first appointment.

 2.